chtheiss/duskhaven_launcher/README.md

 # Duskhaven Updater

+**This project is not associated with the Duskhaven Team in any way and is independently developed!**

 Simple progamm to download or update the WoW 3.3.5a client and the patch-z, patch-5, patch-A and custom wow.exe required to play on the Duskhaven WoW server.

 The newest release is available [here](https://github.com/chtheiss/duskhaven_launcher/releases).